rwaldron/johnny-five/tpl/.readme.md

 Johnny-Five has been tested on a variety of Arduino-compatible [Boards](https://github.com/rwaldron/johnny-five/wiki/Board).

 For non-Arduino based projects, a number of platform-specific [IO Plugins](https://github.com/rwaldron/johnny-five/wiki/IO-Plugins) are available.
-IO Plugins allow Johnny-Five code to communicate with any non-Arduino based hardware in whatever language that platforms speaks!
+IO Plugins allow Johnny-Five code to communicate with any hardware in whatever language that platforms speaks!

 ## Documentation